 PTSD and ASD are both mental conditions characterized by intense fear, terror, and anxiety.
-PTSD and ASD are extremely similar conditions that affect a person’s ability to interact with others around them.
+PTSD and ASD are extremely similar conditions affecting a person’s ability to interact with others.

 However, they are different from each other in many other aspects.